python/typing_extensions/CONTRIBUTING.md

 # Running tests

-Testing `typing-extensions` can be tricky because many development tools depend on `typing-extensions`, so you may end up testing some installed version of the library, rather than your local code.
+Testing `typing_extensions` can be tricky because many development tools depend on `typing_extensions`, so you may end up testing some installed version of the library, rather than your local code.

 The simplest way to run the tests locally is: